 Our approach builds upon the range-power transformation framework for Gaussian mixtures proposed by \cite{Scrucca:2019}.
 The method involves mapping bounded data into an unbounded space, where standard Gaussian mixture models can be applied, followed by an inverse transformation to recover the clustering results in the original bounded space.
-This approach has proven effective in real data application, offering a general and flexible framework for clustering bounded data.
+While the original framework was developed for density estimation, we extend it to the clustering setting.
+To the best of our knowledge, no previous work has directly addressed clustering within this framework, despite the close connection to density estimation.
+We also introduce a novel measure of clustering uncertainty, called Normalized Classification Entropy (NCE), which provides a general and interpretable measure of classification uncertainty that can be applied to model-based clustering approaches more broadly.
+The proposed approach has proven effective in real data application, offering a general and flexible framework for clustering bounded data.